RepreZen/API-CodeFlow-Spring-Boot/README.md

 2. Update pom.xml
 Modify .gen file
 step_1c Modify output folder and packages in the *.gen file
 3. Generate Spring Boot code running the "Generate Java Spring (Boot + MVC + CloudFeign) Server" action from the toolbar.
+Open the generated artifacts as a project by clicking on "Import > Maven / Existing Maven Project".
+This will create a new "petstore-demo" Maven project in API Studio.
-Notice that we have `*Delegate` among other generated artifacts.
+Notice that we have `PetsApiDelegate` among other generated artifacts.
 We will provide implementation of this interface in the next step.

 You can see the result of codegen in the branch `step_2a`.

 ## Step 3: Implement
-Let's create the implementation of `Delegate`.
+Let's create the implementation of `PetsApiDelegate`.
 For simplicity, I am using a simple HashMap instead of a database.

 Update pom.xml
 The result of step 3 is on branch `step_2b`.